Travel

 Internet access is available at both BMC and the Baptist Mid-Mission Guest House in Accra.

-Cell phones are available for purchase in Ghana ($20 or more), but if you bring a phone from the US it can be used.
+Cell phones are available for purchase in Ghana ($25 or more), but if you bring a phone from the US it can be used with a local SIM (they sell them in the baggage claim area at the airport).
 The phone has to be unlocked (check with your network provider) and it may be used here by simply changing out the SIM card (a SIM can be purchased in Nalerigu for under $5).
 Cell phones here work on a prepaid system and you have to recharge the phone by loading in more time.
 It only costs to make cell phone calls, not to receive.
 Typical charges to call the US are only around 15cents a minute.

 Many missionaries and volunteers use FaceTime, WhatsApp and Signal to make calls over the internet.
 Since BMC’s internet connection is via cellular data it is not always possible to make video calls but audio calls usually work.